Search

 Be sure to take your truck to a trained diesel technician who has the expertise to diagnose and repair suspension issues.
 This will ensure your vehicle is riding properly and that you remain safe on the road.

-The Diesel Technology program at Universal Technical Institute teaches students how to diagnose and perform repairs while training for a career as a diesel technician.1 The Diesel Truck Steering & Suspension Systems course covers the basics of how suspensions work and how they’re put together.
+The Diesel Technology program at Universal Technical Institute teaches students how to diagnose and perform repairs and trains them for a career as a diesel technician.1 Our diesel truck Steering and Suspension Systems course covers the basics of how suspension systems work and how they’re put together.33

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.